How are Funders Helping in the Health Crisis?

 Registered charity number: 210183

 The Wellcome Trust supports educators, researchers and innovators in the fields of biomedical science, population health, product development and applied research, humanities and social science, and public engagement.
-It is supporting the crisis in a variety of ways, such as: individuals receiving research funding are able pause research to return to frontline medical work to support the outbreak; all funding schemes remain open as usual; if a staff member becomes ill Wellcome will supplement your grant to cover the sick leave of that person; and it will support salary costs for grant holders, fellows and staff members if salary cannot be provided from elsewhere.
+It is supporting the crisis in a variety of ways, such as: no-cost extensions of up to 6 months are available on all grants; individuals receiving research funding are able pause research to return to frontline medical work to support the outbreak; all funding schemes remain open as usual; if a staff member becomes ill Wellcome will supplement your grant to cover the sick leave of that person; and it will support salary costs for grant holders, fellows and staff members if salary cannot be provided from elsewhere.
 Find out more here.

 Tel: 020 7611 8888

 The Wolfson Foundation

 The Wolfson Foundation has a long history of supporting the arts and humanities, with a key focus on funding capital projects.
 It has signed the London Funder Covid-19 flexibility agreement.
 The Foundation is able to honour its committed grant-funding as planned.
 If you have an application currently under consideration this will be reviewed as planned in May and June.
 Please contact the Foundation if you feel the project cannot go ahead as planned.
 Where possible please email rather than call.
 Find out more here.

 This list is by no means exhaustive and will be updated as the situation develops.
 If you have a funder to add to the list or can provide an update to our information please get in touch on firstname.lastname@example.org.